danhetrick/shabti/README.md

 ### `Base64.decode(TEXT)`

-Decoded input text from Base64, and returns the decoded text.
+Decodes input text from Base64, and returns the decoded text.

 ---